ludwig-v/wireless-carplay-dongle-reverse-engineering/README.md

 This repository started when I gained root access by flashing a custom image back in 2020.
 Firmware images were just obfuscated tarball archives, building a dictionary was enough to unpack and repack firmware images.

 Unfortunately, it didn't last long.
-Carlinkit has been made aware of this repo, they changed the firmware images packing in firmware 2021.03.06 with a new binary, they also hardened the kernel in next firmwares to block any usage of "strace" to reverse the new binary.
+Carlinkit has been made aware of this repo, they changed the firmware images packing in firmware 2021.03.06 with a new binary (now pwned in 2025), they also hardened the kernel in next firmwares to block any usage of "strace" to reverse binaries.

 ### Rooting the device via software

-It is possible to gain root access from Carlinkit 1.0 / 2.0 (*Realtek RTL8822BS Wifi chip only*) without any hardware method by flashing any "ROLLBACK" firmware (packed with the new method and restoring old method) then flash any Custom Firmware available.
+It is possible to gain root access from Carlinkit devices without any hardware method by flashing any Custom Firmware available.
-It is not possible to gain root access from Carlinkit 3.0 (only due to Wifi drivers) or 4.0 or 5.0 without any hardware method.

-Please note that packing method is different between 1.0 / 2.0 / 3.0 (U2W) and 4.0 (U2AW) and 5.0 (U2AC), this way Carlinkit ensures you stick with your original device functionalities.

 ### Switch device firmware via hardware